The Origins and Myths of Goddess Ganga

 FAQs about Ganga

-Is goddess Ganga the sister of goddess Parvati?
+Is Goddess Ganga the sister of goddess Parvati?

-What does the goddess Ganga symbolize?
+What does Goddess Ganga symbolize?

 Ganga symbolizes purity and forgiveness.
 She is regarded as the mother of all.